akauppi/firebase-jest-testing/README.md

 This arrangement provides two benefits:

-1. For this repo, it allows bringing more samples later, if needed.
+1. For an application repo, it provides clear differentiation between the front end (in the root) and the back-end.
-2. For an application repo, it provides clear differentiation between the front end (in the root) and the back-end.
+2. For this repo, it allows bringing more samples later, if needed.

 The `firebase.json` project file is at the root, as one would have it in their application project.
-If we ever have more than one sample, we'll deal with that by naming the files (the `FIREBASE_JSON` env.var is in preparation for this).
+If we ever have more than one sample, we'll deal with that by naming the files differently.

 >Note: Firebase (8.7.0) requires `functions` to be in the same directory as `firebase.json`.
-The author does not think this is a good convention, and would like to have a **configuration** (maybe in `firebase.json`) that allows the folder path to be overridden.
+The author feels this is an unnecessary restriction, and would like to have a configuration (maybe in `firebase.json`) that allows the path to be overridden, e.g. to `sample/functions`.
 >
 >In order to keep his mind, but also have the code working, there is a symbolic link from `functions` to `sample/functions`.